Conobi/politiscales/questions.md

 ### Communism/Capitalism

-**Communism** is a vast political doctrine.
+**Communism** is a vastly complex political doctrine, economic ideology and movement.
 In this test a majority for communism simply signifies that you are for a public property of the means of production.

 **Capitalism** is as well an ambivalent concept.
 In this test a majority for capitalism simply signifies that you are for a private property of the means of production.